jonasbn/til/vim/cannot_install_vim_plugin.md

 Plug 'arcticstudio/nord-vim'
 ```

-But the GtiHub repository is called `nordtheme/vim`.
+But the GitHub repository is called `nordtheme/vim`.

 So my `.vimrc` ended up looking like this: